Simplified joint stock company (SAS)

 Why recommend the Simplified Joint Stock Company (SAS)?

-simplified joint stock company
+Simplified joint stock company

 Before Law 19-20, this legal form already existed.
 However, it was only intended for large investments, such as: